realfaiq/100-Days-of-Python/README.md

 Day-47: Staretd learning CNN and how they work.
 Also, applied Mulitple Linear Regression on Student performance dataset. <br />
 Day-48: Revised the concepts of Numpy in python.
 Also, had a deeper dive into convolutional neural networks. <br />
 Day-49: Had a more deeper dive in CNN with loss functions and gradient Descent.
 Revised KNN on Loan Dataset. <br />
+Day-50: Started learning Recurrent Neural Networks.
+Also, practiced and revised the concepts of KMeans clustering on weekly sales dataset from kaggle. <br />